Criminal Conspiracy Defence Solicitors

 How is a conspiracy case proven?

 Conspiracy is a difficult crime for the Prosecution to prove.
-They have to convince the jury, beyond reasonable doubt, that the person they have accused knowingly engaged in a conspiracy to commit a crime.
+They must convince the jury, beyond reasonable doubt, that the person they have accused knowingly engaged in conspiring to commit a crime.
 In a world where conspirators rarely leave signed notes confirming their participation, a successful prosecution will typically hinge on the amalgamation of various pieces of evidence, including phone records, witness statements, and physical evidence such as fingerprints, DNA and more.

 What will happen to my phone if I am arrested?